Seasoned Connections: Manga

-Written and illustrated by Yuki Shirono, Seasoned Connections was serialized in Kodansha's seinen manga magazine Monthly Afternoon from November 25, 2016, to September 25, 2018.
+Written and illustrated by Yuki Shirono, Seasoned Connections was first published as a one-shot in the May 2016 issue of Kodansha's seinen manga magazine Monthly Afternoon, released on March 25, 2016.
+It was later serialized in Monthly Afternoon starting on November 25, 2016, and ending on September 25, 2018.
 Kodansha collected its chapters in four tankōbon volumes, released from April 21, 2017, to October 23, 2018.